Shared kernel Bayesian screening: Pseudocode

-\subsection{Pseudocode}
+\section{Pseudocode}

-Here we give the details of the estimation procedure for the application to TCGA data, as introduced in Section~\ref{meth}.
+Here we give the details of the estimation procedure for the application to TCGA data, as introduced in Section 5 of the main article.
 To estimate the kernel parameters $\theta_k = (\mu_k, 1/\sigma_k^2)$ we use the flexible normal-gamma prior

-After randomly selecting a subsample of 500 probes, the kernels are estimated via Gibbs sampling, where each iteration proceeds as follows: \begin{itemize} \item Draw $C^{(0)},C^{(1)} \mid \Pi,X, \Theta$.
+After randomly selecting a subsample of 500 CPG sites, the kernels are estimated via Gibbs sampling, where each iteration proceeds as follows: \begin{itemize} \item Draw $C^{(0)},C^{(1)} \mid \Pi,X, \Theta$.
 The probability that for variable $m$ subject $n$ is allocated to kernel $k$ is

 where $f(\cdot \mid \mu_k,\sigma_k,[0,1])$ is the density of a normal distribution with mean $\mu_k$ and standard deviation $\sigma_k$, truncated to fall within the interval $[0,1]$.

 \item Draw $\{\Pi_m\}_{m=1}^M\mid \mathbb{C}^{(0)},\mathbb{C}^{(1)}$, where $\tilde{\pi}_{mk} \sim \text{Dir}(\alpha+\vec{n}_m)$.